 rebase-main

-This is a lightweight sync that keeps my local checkouts aligned with their respective mains, running pull and rebase and flagging conflicts without trying to resolve them.
-The value isn’t the mechanical work, it’s context switching cost, because when I come back to a branch that’s been idle for a few days the friction of getting it back to clean is often enough that I just don’t jump back in, and this removes that.
+This is a lightweight sync that keeps my local checkouts aligned with their respective mains by running pull and rebase, then flagging conflicts without trying to resolve them.
+The value isn’t the mechanical work, it’s context switching cost, because when I come back to a branch that’s been idle for a few days the friction of getting it back to clean is often enough that I just don’t jump back in.
+The workflow removes that before it becomes a reason to abandon the branch.

 project-doc-sync